-Treat family and friends to a delicious spit-roast this Easter, by following Home Timber & Hardware’s tradie tips to perfect the art of spit roasting:
+Treat family and friends to a delicious spit-roast this Easter, by following these top tips to perfecting the art of spit roasting.

 1. Light your fire – You can use charcoal or briquettes to heat your meat.
 An easy way to start the fire is to set up two small mounds on either side of the spit.
 Once these burn off you can disperse the charcoal across the length of the pit.
 Do not lay them flat as there should be a slight peak throughout the length of the charcoal/briquettes.